discobots2587/2016-Stronghold/README.md

-# 2016-Stronghold
+# 2016-Stronghold With 2017 Libraries
 ================
-DiscoBots 2587's Code for the 2016 First Robotics Game - Stronghold http://2016.discobots.org
+DiscoBots 2587's 2017 Code for the 2016 Competition Robot

-This is the DiscoBots 2587's 2016 code.
-The main project contains robot code and is using the WPILIB Java libraries and follows a command based structure.
-The projects in /sfxplugins/ are plugins for the new Java SFX dashboard or special applications for utility purposes.
+ http://2016.discobots.org

-Students, please add your name to the contributors list when you commit code.
+This is the DiscoBots 2587's 2017 Update for the 2016 Competition Robot.
+The project contains robot code and is using the 2017 WPILIB Java libraries and follows a command based structure.

-Contributors: Mason Cole, Thomas McDonald, Sashank Gogula, Connor Selna
+Contributors: Mason Cole